 Toronto, Canada's largest city, is easy to like.
-An orderly metropolis of 5.7 million, it's a good place for shopping, dining, kicking back, and exploring attractions such as the CN Tower, Toronto Islands, AGO, and ROM.
+An orderly metropolis of over 3 million (6-million-plus in the Greater Toronto Area), it's a good place for shopping, dining, kicking back, and exploring attractions such as the CN Tower, Toronto Islands, the Art Gallery of Ontario, and the Royal Ontario Museum.
 People here are friendly, and it's the influence of the city's 200-plus ethnicities that together make Toronto vibrant.
 And it all happens in the heart of the city, which means it's possible to drop in for a few days and "do the town" without running yourself ragged.

 Things to Do

 Hop on the "Red Rocket," one of the city's streetcars, and tour West Queen West's galleries, restaurants, and boutiques, or take a stroll through the historic Distillery District and then venture to pretty Sugar Beach for a taste of the East End.
 Hop on a ferry, and in just minutes, it takes you to the giant park that is the Toronto Islands, or catch a thrilling show at the Air Canada Centre.
 Or you can reach for the sky and ride to the top of the CN Tower, one of the world's tallest freestanding structures.

 An abundance of parks grace the city's core.
 The Toronto Islands, a short ferry ride across the city's harbor, are car-free and perfect for cycling, rollerblading, or simply strolling.
 And the views back to the city are stunning.
 Green spaces such as Trinity Bellwoods and Queen's Park are ideal for picnics and afternoon idylls.
 On the east end of town, the Beach residential neighborhood, along with Kew Gardens and the boardwalk, are good for a lazy afternoon lakeside.